 1. I am having trouble finding the food pantry.
 How can I find it?

-4. Why do you ask for a referral?
+4. Why do you ask for documentation or a referral?

 We believe our help should only go to those who are truly in need of assistance.
-We rely on qualified organizations to determine if people are actually struggling and in need of food supplementation.
+We rely on government agencies and other qualified social organizations to determine if people are actually struggling and in need of food supplementation.

 We usually accept referrals from the Salvation Army and other social service organizations and churches qualified to determine need.
 The referral must list the name, age and date of birth of each person in the household.
 It must be on the organization’s letterhead and be signed by someone in authority.